ThrillStays

 • Ribeira d’Ilhas: The main event.
 A right-hand point break that works from waist-high to double overhead.
 Long, clean walls perfect for frontside turns.
 Gets crowded but the wave is long enough to share.

 • Coxos: Portugal’s best wave and one of Europe’s best rights.
-A fast, hollow right-hander that breaks over a rocky reef.
+A fast, hollow right-hander over rocky reef.
 Not for beginners.
-Localism can be intense.
+Localism can be intense — earn your waves.

 • Foz do Lizandro: Beach break perfect for beginners and intermediates.
 Wide, sandy beach with consistent waves and multiple peaks.

 • Sao Lourenco: A powerful beach break that produces hollow waves when a solid swell hits.
-Can be excellent but also punishing.
+Punishing when on.

 Peniche and Supertubos

-Peniche is a fishing town on a peninsula that creates an astonishing variety of wave types within walking distance of each other.
+Peniche is a fishing town on a peninsula that creates astonishing wave variety within walking distance.
 The exposed western beaches catch every swell, while the sheltered bays on the eastern side work when everywhere else is too big.

 Key spots: